The odd origin of Gerstenhaber brackets, Batalin-Vilkovisky operators, and master equations: Geometric examples

 If we make the same computation we did before for chains using codimension we also encounter a degree one map.
 However it is very clear in this case that we are not really changing the chain, we are just placing it in a different moduli space and hence changing the codimension.
 This is an interesting interaction between the closed and open operations and it is like twist gluing a surface at an interior (closed) marked point with a disc with only one interior marked point at such point giving a sort of degenerate boundary.

 This open/closed interaction given by this degeneration leads to a contribution $\Delta_{oc}$ which is not only a derivation, but also a derivation of degree $1$.
-Of course adding a degree $1$ derivation to a BV operator which anti--commutes with it results in a new BV operator.
+Of course adding a degree $1$ derivation to a BV operator which anti-commutes with it results in a new BV operator.